RootMyTV/RootMyTV.github.io/README.md

 # Research Summary and Timeline

 RootMyTV is a chain of exploits.
-The discovery and devlopment of these exploits has been a collaborative effort, with direct and indirect contributions from multiple researchers.
+The discovery and development of these exploits has been a collaborative effort, with direct and indirect contributions from multiple researchers.

 On October 05, 2020, Andreas Lindh reported a root file overwrite vulnerability to LG.
 On February 03, 2021, Andreas [published his findings](https://blog.recurity-labs.com/2021-02-03/webOS_Pt1.html),